10 days of struggle: Inside Biden’s early coronavirus vaccine effort

 In a statement, White House spokesman Kevin Munoz said, “With regards to the Defense Production Act, we recognize the need to educate the American public around this process — and next week, you will see us do just that.”

-Senior members of the new president’s team continue to accuse the Trump administration of inadequate planning, saying, in the words of one official, that the system they inherited was “so disorganized and unclear” that they’re still trying to locate all the vaccine.
-Yet the federal government tracks vaccine to the more than 100,000 enrolled providers across the country.
+Senior members of the new president’s team continue to accuse the Trump administration of inadequate planning, saying, in the words of one official, that the system they inherited was “so disorganized and unclear” that they’re still trying to locate all the doses.
+Yet the federal government tracks doses to the more than 100,000 enrolled providers across the country.
 What happens next, in terms of vaccine administration and reporting, is managed by provider agreements handled by the Centers for Disease Control and Prevention.

 Rochelle P. Walensky, the new CDC director, has faulted Tiberius, a software for vaccine allocation developed by Palantir, according to people with knowledge of her views, while some federal officials involved in the vaccine program have recoiled at her criticism of ongoing efforts.
 The CDC did not respond to a request for comment.

-On Wednesday, just hours after the new administration’s first White House covid-19 briefing, the Dow Jones industrial average fell more than 600 points — its worst drop in almost three months — amid concerns about coronavirus vaccine distribution.
+On Wednesday, just hours after the new administration’s first White House covid-19 briefing, the Dow Jones industrial average fell more than 600 points — its worst drop in almost three months — amid concerns about vaccine distribution.

 Former Chicago mayor Rahm Emanuel, who also served as chief of staff under President Barack Obama, said the growing pains of the Biden administration were of a different magnitude from what he characterized as the dangerous disregard of the crisis by the Trump administration.